Mometasone and Formoterol

 Use: Labeled Indications

-Asthma: Treatment of asthma in patients 12 years and older.
+Asthma: Treatment of asthma in patients ≥5 years of age

-Limitations of use: Mometasone/formoterol is not indicated for the relief of acute bronchospasm.
+Limitations of use: Not indicated for the relief of acute bronchospasm.

 Hypersensitivity to mometasone, formoterol, or any component of the formulation; status asthmaticus or other acute episodes of asthma.

-Canadian labeling: Additional contraindications (not in U.S. labeling): Untreated systemic fungal, bacterial, viral or parasitic infections, active tuberculous infection of the respiratory tract, or ocular herpes simplex.
+Canadian labeling: Additional contraindications (not in US labeling): Cardiac tachyarrhythmias; untreated systemic fungal, bacterial, viral or parasitic infections, active tuberculous infection of the respiratory tract, or ocular herpes simplex.

 Documentation of allergenic cross-reactivity for corticosteroids and/or sympathomimetics are limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.